Coroner finds drink-driver to blame for double fatal crash in Hawke's Bay - NZ Herald

-Wiremu Armitage was almost five times over the legal drinking limit when he crashed into and killed Kirsty Parsons and himself.
+Wiremu Armitage was almost five times over the legal drinking limit when he crashed into Kirsty Parsons, killing her and himself.

 Both Parsons, 26, and Armitage, 31, died after their vehicles collided on Taihape Rd, Omahu, on May 10, 2019.